jondashkyle/dropout/readme.md

 ## related

-- [`new-work`](https://github.com/s3ththompson/new-work), a CLI tool that automatically checks artists' websites for new work by Seth Thompson
+- [`new-work`](https://github.com/s3ththompson/new-work), a CLI tool that automatically checks artists' websites for new work by Seth Thompson.
+- [Hardly Everything](http://hardlyeverything.com), an attempt to subvert the traditional feed by substituting activity with user-defined durations of passing time called rests.

 ## todo